★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Common leak sources include:

-• Damaged flashing around chimneys, vents, or skylights
+• Failed lead flashing around chimneys, vents, skylights or wall junctions

 • Blocked gutters forcing water under the roof covering

-Inside the home, check the attic if it is safe:
+Inside the home, check the loft if it is safe:

 • Look for damp insulation